Tips and Tricks for Cooking Potatoes in the Oven

 There are all kinds of recipe, methods, and instructions for cooking potatoes in the oven and so I thought I’d collect up some of the most useful information for you in one place.
 I know that baking a potato doesn’t sound like rocket science but with a little knowledge behind you, you’ll find success in this simple kitchen skill no matter the baking temperature, size of potato, and even if you are out of foil.

 Baked potatoes are one of my favorite easy things to make.
-I love that they can be a side dish or a main dish.
+I love that they can be a side dish with recipes like my famous chicken legs or a main dish.
 There’s just so many ways to top a baked potato that you’ll never have time to get bored with them.
 Plus they are easy to find, inexpensive to buy, and what kid doesn’t love a potato?!
 Long live the mighty baked potato!

 top view of baked potatoes with butter on board with knife